Serendah: History

 The area was developed due to tin mining activities during the British administration.

 One of the popular tourist spot in Serendah, Perigi Tujuh Serendah, was built to resist floods hence the name Serendah that reflects this area being located at a low level in comparison to its surroundings.

 Serendah International Orchid Park was located here.

+Corporations

+A few established and well-known Malaysian corporations were founded in Serendah.
+Among them are: